 One of the best ways to support the students in your classroom is through differentiated learning in small groups.
 But what do you do with all the other kids?
 Math stations (and math centers organization) are key to creating engagement for your students while you are meeting with students.

 This post may contain affiliate links For more info, check out The Simply Organized Teacher’s disclosure policy.

 Stations were always a challenge for me because it required a lot of time to set up and it was a weekly task I didn’t really want to do.
 However, after having a math coach come into my classroom and model small group teaching, I knew that this was how I wanted to structure my classroom.

-But, stations are important.
-They do provide a fun and engaging break for the kids.
-Responsibility is easy teach during stations.
+Stations provide a fun and engaging break for the kids.
+Responsibility is easy to teach during stations.
 And, when you need to be out last minute, it’s super easy to let them do stations with a sub.

-Each of my station activities are stored in folders.
+Each of my center activities is stored in folders.
 This is an easy way for me to keep all the pieces, papers, directions, etc. together.
 I then place all of the stations on the same concept in a hanging folder together.
-The hanging folders go in this crate and this crate is stored under my listening center table.

 Meet with Teacher– Students meet at U-table with me and work on concepts they are needing support with